oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Sticky

-You can add a style to the paste component to the nearest corner with the `sticky` property, this property is a `boolean` po which can only have the value `true`
+You can add a style to the paste component to the nearest corner with the `sticky` props, this props is a `boolean` po which can only have the value `true`

 </card>